joelparkerhenderson/github-special-files-and-paths/README.md

 `CONTRIBUTING` is a file that explains how people should contribute, and that can help verify people are submitting well-formed pull requests and opening useful issues.
 GitHub links this file on page "New Issue" and the page "New Pull Request".
 This helps people understand how to contribute.

+## SUPPORT

+`SUPPORT` or `SUPPORT.txt` or `SUPPORT.md` etc. is a file that explains how a reader can get help with the repository and project.
+Github links this file on the page "New Issue".
+Unlike the "CONTRIBUTING" file, GitHub does not link this file on the page "New Pull Request".

 ## SECURITY

 - Help: <https://help.github.com/en/articles/adding-a-security-policy-to-your-repository>